roKarp/Adventure-Dueling-Game/README.md

     Character Frodo has been added
   ```

   - **"L"**, to print the created characters.
-This lists the characters current health, attack power and gained experience points from battle.4
+This lists the characters name, current health, weapon name, attack power and gained experience points from battle.
   ```
   L
   Name: Gollum HP: 12 Weapon: Hands ATK: 3 EXP 17